HKUST-SING/Equipment-SINGLab/Cluster-HKSTP-Guide.md

 Take ```cpu01.maas``` for example, the device ```ens3f0``` is connected to RDMA network.
 (You can check the Interfaces section of a node).

-You can always use ```ens3f0.cpu01.maas``` to access the IP assigned to one particular interface.
+You can always use ```ens3f0.cpu01.maas``` to access the IP assigned to the interface

-By the way, the OFED driver is not installed by default.
+The OFED driver is not installed by default.
 Please download the driver from [Mellanox](http://www.mellanox.com/page/products_dyn?product_family=26) and install it by yourself.

 # Configure PFC for RDMA Network